andrewmilson/ministark/README.md

 </div>

-Mini<i>STARK</i> allows you to prove the execution of arbitrary computations to anyone using the power of [STARKs]((https://starkware.co/stark/)).
+MiniSTARK allows you to prove the execution of arbitrary computations to anyone using the power of [STARKs]((https://starkware.co/stark/)).
 In the example above MiniSTARK is being used to prove "Hello World!" in the [Brainf**k](https://esolangs.org/wiki/Brainfuck) programming language.
 Anyone can verify the proof instantly.

-The library is primarily written in Rust but [Metal](https://developer.apple.com/metal/) is used to GPU accelerate polynomial arithmetic.
+The library is written Rust but [Metal](https://developer.apple.com/metal/) is used to GPU accelerate polynomial arithmetic.
 The Rust code is powered by [arkworks](https://github.com/arkworks-rs) and influenced by [Winterfell](https://github.com/novifinancial/winterfell).
-Mini<i>STARK</i> has plenty of opportunities for increasing speed and reducing memory overhead.
+MiniSTARK has plenty of opportunities for optimizations.

 ## Demo